Turning Strangers into Neighbors, and Neighbors into Friends

 NEIGHBORS HELPING NEIGHBORS.
 St. Francis Square residents volunteer to carry groceries and laundry up flights of stairs, walk dogs, help with computer questions, share meals, and visit or call older neighbors.

-At the St. Francis Square in the Western Addition, neighbors come together to support aging residents in their apartment cooperative.
-The CLC Co-op Committee now organizes residents to help each other, arranges regular educational and social events, a walking group, and regularly publishes helpful tips for healthy aging in the cooperative’s newsletter.
+At St. Francis Square in the Western Addition, neighbors come together to support aging residents in their apartment cooperative.
+The CLC Co-op Committee now organizes residents to help each other, arranges regular educational and social events and a walking group, and regularly publishes helpful tips for healthy aging in the cooperative’s newsletter.
+See our calendar for upcoming activities at St. Francis Square or email Betty for more information.